owenBeresford/solemn-sandfish/README.md

 - Add web furniture
 - Currently only 1 JS function and no JS frameworks used.
 If more features via JS are added, add a framework
-- I am trying to have conservative choices to reduce code rot
+- I am trying to have conservative choices to reduce code rot (see earlier data files from 2y ago)